bcm101/blockchain-auction/README.md

 ### Withdrawing

 Withdrawing can only be done after the auction has ended!
 By default an auction will take exactly 1 hour.
-An Auction can be ended earlier if the owner ends it using the endAuction method.
+An auction can be ended earlier if the owner ends it using the ```endAuction``` method.

 ```javascript
 auction.withdrawYourBid({from: accounts[1]}